Equality and non-discrimination TASSU prize

 Residents and employees of the City of Espoo can nominate actions that advance equality and non-discrimination in our city, thereby highlighting them and inspiring others to do their part.

-Submit your proposal between 1 October and 2 November 2025
+Submit your proposal between 28 September and 29 October 2026

 You can submit your proposal in Finnish, Swedish or English.